 The eyebrows are one of the most important features on a person’s face.
 When properly sculpted, they can balance the facial features and increase overall attractiveness.
 Many women choose to groom their eyebrows and often add in temporary cosmetic enhancements like brow pencils, powders, and colored gels as part of their makeup routine.
 Some women opt for a permanent solution to this daily routine and have their eyebrows tattooed onto their faces.
-Now, there is a semi-permanent option for sparse or nonexistent brows: eyebrow microblading.
-The procedure is performed by licensed aesthetician, Giselle Lupovich at the Schrader Facial Plastic Surgery office in Princeton, NJ under the guidance of facial plastic surgeon, Dr. Nicole Schrader.
+Now, there is a semi-permanent cosmetic option for sparse or nonexistent brows: eyebrow microblading.
+The procedure is performed by a licensed aesthetician, Giselle Lupovich at the Schrader Facial Plastic Surgery office in Princeton NJ under the guidance of facial plastic surgeon, Dr. Nicole Schrader.

 How Does Eyebrow Microblading Work?

 The centuries-old method of cosmetic tattooing has transformed with newly developed application methods but uses a similar approach for permanent skin art.
 Tattoos are designs embedded in the dermis, which is the deepest layer of skin.
 Eyebrow microblading pigment, however, is delivered to the upper dermis.
 This is why this cosmetic treatment is considered semi-permanent.
 The needles from the microblading instrument nick the skin to the depth of the upper dermis.
 The ends of the needles deposit the pigment to this layer and remain in place as the skin heals over it.
 As new skin cells regenerate from within, this pigment eventually is pushed out of the skin, a process that can take from one to three years.

 How is Eyebrow Microblading Performed?